oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-iceberg-tables/query-iceberg-tables.md

 # Query Iceberg Tables

+_**Note: This is a demo only.
+You will observe how to access Amazon Athena data from Oracle Autonomous AI Database using external tables, rather than performing the steps yourself.**_

 ## Introduction

 This lab demonstrates the integration of AWS Athena and Oracle Autonomous AI Database (ADB).
 It explores how AWS Athena creates and manages Iceberg tables and how ADB in OCI accesses metadata through AWS Glue.
 You will learn how to query the Iceberg tables as external tables directly within ADB, using efficient cross-cloud data querying without data replication.